 As the printers used legit, original plates to print the banknotes, the forgeries were perfect.

-Reis had 200,000 bank notes printed, worth almost 1% of Portugal’s entire GDP, comparable to publishing about US$2 billion in currency today.
-At one point, nearly half of 500 Escudos note was fake.
+Reis had 200,000 bank notes printed, worth almost 1% of Portugal’s entire GDP, comparable to publishing about 2 billion USD in currency today.
+At one point, nearly half of the 500 escudos notes were fake.

 In fact, Reis had so much money, the businesses, real estate, and luxury goods he bought created a boom in the economy.